matei-tm/sample-local-development-with-azure-service-bus-and-azure-functions/README.md

 # Description

 The current repo serves as a playground to demonstrate how to switch an Azure Service Bus to RabbitMq in the context of an Azure Function and local development environment.
+The proposed solution is using:
+- a Kubernetes in Docker infrastructure
+- KEDA for event driven scaling of Azure Functions instances
+- HELM (optional) for deploying RabbitMq to K8s
+- Azure Application Insights (optional) for monitoring

+The switching procedure is based on a custom configuration (named LocalDev) that is conditionally processed in the Azure Functions csproj files.

 # References